A Story Can Change a City.

 THE FILMMAKER

-In 1994, John Paget strapped a TV camera to the hood of a 1969 cotillion white convertible Cadillac Coupe de Ville and hit the road.
-Destination: Chicago.
-And then, LA.
-And then, back to Chicago.
-U-turn and repeat.
-During these multiple cross-country trips on the Mother Road, John directed, shot, and edited Route 66: An American Odyssey and Route 66: Return to the Road with Martin Milner - documentary films that rank as the pinnacle among devoted Route 66 historians and advocates.
+John Paget is an award-winning documentary filmmaker with deep roots on Route 66.
+In 1994, he strapped a TV camera to the hood of a 1969 cotillion white convertible Cadillac Coupe de Ville and hit the road.
+Destination: Route 66.
+It was the first of multiple cross-country trips on the Mother Road, during which John directed, shot, and edited Route 66: An American Odyssey and Route 66: Return to the Road with Martin Milner - documentary films that rank as the pinnacle among devoted Route 66 historians and advocates.

 While researching, producing and promoting these films, John traveled the length of Route 66 a dozen times.
-And he met and worked with the road’s most iconic legends – singer Bobby Troup (1918-1999), TV-star Martin Milner (1931-2015) and Seligman barber Angel Delgadillo (considered the father of Historic Route 66).
-John's most important collaborator and biggest influence was best-selling author Michael Wallis.
-Through this friendship and mentorship, Paget inherited a perspective and passion for the Mother Road and its special meaning for America and the world.
+And he met and worked with the road’s most iconic legends – singer Bobby Troup (1918-1999), TV-star Martin Milner (1931-2015) and Seligman barber Angel Delgadillo (considered the father of Historic Route 66) and best-selling author Michael Wallis (Route 66: The Mother Road).

 Photos, clockwise from top: